-Global wind turbine market was valued at US$90.114 billion in 2019 and is expected to grow at a CAGR of 5.34% over the forecast period to reach a total market size of US$123.154 billion in 2025.
+The global wind turbine market was valued at US$90.114 billion in 2019 and is expected to grow at a CAGR of 5.34% over the forecast period to reach a total market size of US$123.154 billion in 2025.
 Wind power technologies transform the kinetic energy of the wind into mechanical power.
-Wind is used to generate electricity using the kinetic energy created by air in motion which is then transformed into electrical energy using wind turbines or wind energy conversion systems.
+The wind is used to generate electricity using the kinetic energy created by air in motion which is then transformed into electrical energy using wind turbines or wind energy conversion systems.
 The amount of energy that can be harvested from wind depends on the size of the wind turbine and the length of its blades.
 As such, the total energy output is proportional to the dimensions of the rotor and to the cube of the wind speed.

-However, higher initial investment costs, challenges related to noise caused by wind turbines, and remoteness of wind farms compared to needs of energy are some of the factors that are still restraining the growth of wind turbine market.
+However, higher initial investment costs, challenges related to noise caused by wind turbines, and remoteness of wind farms compared to the needs of energy are some of the factors that are still restraining the growth of the wind turbine market.

 Onshore dominates the global wind turbine market

 By location, the global turbine market has been segmented as onshore and offshore.
-Onshore wind turbine market accounted for the major market share in 2019.
+The onshore wind turbine market accounted for the major market share in 2019.
 According to the IRENA statistics, the onshore wind energy installed capacity has increased from 177,790 MW in 2010 to 594,253 MW in 2019.
 The infrastructure of onshore wind farms necessary to transmit electricity is relatively less expensive than that of offshore wind farms.
 Moreover, onshore wind energy is currently the cheapest form in the global renewable industry.
 The offshore wind energy installed capacity, according to IRENA statistics, has grown from 3,056 MW in 2010 to 28,155 MW in 2019.
 Many parts of the world have strong wind speeds, but remote locations are the best ones for producing wind power.
-As such, offshore wind power locations offers tremendous potential and the segment is projected to witness a substantial CAGR during the forecast period.
+As such, offshore wind power locations offer tremendous potential and the segment is projected to witness a substantial CAGR during the forecast period.

 Europe is one of the major wind turbine regional markets

-By geography, global wind turbine market has been segmented into five major regional markets- North America, South America, Europe, Middle East and Africa (MEA), and Asia Pacific (APAC).
-Europe accounted for a significant market share in 2019 on account of high level of installation of wind turbines in the region.
-High concerns regarding environmental sustainability across the EU (European Union) member states with set targets of reducing the reliance on non-renewable energy sources is further boosting the installation of wind turbines across the region, thus positively impacting Europe wind turbine market growth.
+By geography, the global wind turbine market has been segmented into five major regional markets- North America, South America, Europe, Middle East and Africa (MEA), and Asia Pacific (APAC).
+Europe accounted for a significant market share in 2019 on account of the high level of installation of wind turbines in the region.
+High concerns regarding environmental sustainability across the EU (European Union) member states with set targets of reducing the reliance on non-renewable energy sources are further boosting the installation of wind turbines across the region, thus positively impacting Europe wind turbine market growth.
 For instance, it has been recently announced by the sustainable energy company Vattenfall that a 50-turbine wind farm in southern Scotland will be set up and running by 2023 which will power approximately 170,000 homes in the United Kingdom.
 Also, ecoJoule construct GmbH has recently provided a 28 MW re-powering order to Vestas for the wind project Brest in northern Germany.

 However, Asia Pacific (APAC) is projected to experience a substantial compound annual growth rate between 2020 and 2025.
-According to IRENA report, by 2050, Asia would account for more than 50 per cent of the global onshore wind power installations while for offshore, Asia would cover more than 60 per cent of global installation.
-Within the region, China, India, South Korea, and South-East Asia will witness a noteworthy growth during the forecast period.
+According to the IRENA report, by 2050, Asia would account for more than 50 percent of the global onshore wind power installations while for offshore, Asia would cover more than 60 percent of global installation.
+Within the region, China, India, South Korea, and South-East Asia will witness noteworthy growth during the forecast period.
 Recently the President of South Korea has announced to expand the country’s offshore wind power capacity hundredfold by 2030 in order to accelerate the nation’s transition to renewable energy.
-The South Korean’s government had already announced in the beginning of 2020 to invest US$789.6 million in energy-related R&D projects this year.
+The South Korean government had already announced at the beginning of 2020 to invest US$789.6 million in energy-related R&D projects this year.
 Vestas has received a 55 MW order in China that includes a 2-year Active Output Management 4000 (AOM 4000) service agreement and the supply of 25 V120-2.2 MW.
 In July 2018, the Indonesian President inaugurated the country’s first wind turbine power plant, with a total capacity of 75 MW and consists of 30 wind turbine generators, in Sidrap, South Sulawesi.
 The Government of Japan passed a bill in November 2018 that allows wind farms to operate in the country’s territorial waters for up to 30 years.
 As a result of this law, the Japanese offshore wind farm market has set in motion, with Japanese leasing company Orix and Tokyo Electric Power Co.
 Holdings, and Germany’s largest power provider E.ON planning to establish offshore wind farms in the country.

-The wind energy industry supply chain has experienced a major disruption in the first quarter, particularly on the manufacturing and assembly of wind turbine, due to the ongoing COVID-19 pandemic outbreak.
-Major wind energy equipment suppliers such as Siemens and General Electric among others have faced production shutdowns which has resulted in a huge backlog and delay in fulfilling orders.
+The wind energy industry supply chain has experienced a major disruption in the first quarter, particularly on the manufacturing and assembly of wind turbines, due to the ongoing COVID-19 pandemic outbreak.
+Major wind energy equipment suppliers such as Siemens and General Electric among others have faced production shutdowns which have resulted in a huge backlog and delay in fulfilling orders.
 This drastic supply chain disruption has caused firms to shut factories while making them unable to ship their products to construction sites.
-The wind sector will continue to be impacted in the months ahead throughout the whole value chain whilst at the operation level, turbines, blades, component, and material orders will be either cancelled or unfulfilled.
-Moreover, due to social distancing orders the projects have been temporarily halted which has further reduced the demand for wind turbines.
+The wind sector will continue to be impacted in the months ahead throughout the whole value chain whilst at the operation level, turbines, blades, components, and material orders will be either canceled or unfulfilled.
+Moreover, due to social distancing orders, the projects have been temporarily halted which has further reduced the demand for wind turbines.
 The coronavirus crisis has caused global wind turbine manufacturers to experience net losses in the first half of the year with continued disruption of the supply chain in key markets for both blade manufacturing and wind installations.
-For instance, Germany’s Nordex reported negative EBITDA of €70.8 million in the first six months of 2020, down from positive €17.1 million in 2019.
+For instance, Germany’s Nordex reported a negative EBITDA of €70.8 million in the first six months of 2020, down from a positive €17.1 million in 2019.
 Siemens Gamesa Renewable Energy SA has also reported a net loss of about €466 million during the third quarter ended June 30, compared to a net profit of €21 million in the same period in 2019.

-Prominent key market players in the global wind turbine market include GENERAL ELECTRIC, Siemens Gamesa Renewable Energy, S.A., Vestas, Senvion S.A., NORDEX SE, Suzlon Energy Limited, goldwind.com.cn, ENVISION GROUP, Renewables First, Bergey Windpower Co., ENESSERE S.r.l., IMPSA, VENSYS Energy AG, and Sinovel Wind Group Co., Ltd..
-These companies hold a noteworthy share in the market on account of their good brand image and product offerings.
+Prominent key market players in the global wind turbine market include GENERAL ELECTRIC, Siemens Gamesa Renewable Energy, S.A., Vestas, Senvion S.A., NORDEX SE, Suzlon Energy Limited, goldwind.com.cn, ENVISION GROUP, Renewables First, Bergey Windpower Co., ENESSERE S.r.l., IMPSA, VENSYS Energy AG, and Sinovel Wind Group Co., Ltd. These companies hold a noteworthy share in the market on account of their good brand image and product offerings.
 Major players in the global wind turbine market have been covered along with their relative competitive position and strategies.
 The report also mentions recent deals and investments of different market players over the last two years.